 The secret of their success is the low-tech, high-yield production methods they've developed by focusing on growing better rather than growing bigger, making their operation more lucrative and viable in the process.

 4. New Terra Farm

-The owners of this little market gardener farm, known as New Terra Farm, brings in a cool $50,000 per acre.
+The owners of this little market gardener farm, known as New Terra Farm, brings in a cool $50,000 per acre in gross profits.
 If you want to know how they did it, they’ve documented all their farm plans and lists of materials and tools they used.
 You can check it out here.

 5. Joel Salatin

-PolyFace farms uses many techniques to make the most of your small property.
+PolyFace farms uses many techniques to make the most of a small property.
 Find their stories here: https://www.polyfacefarms.com.

 6. Lush Plants Nursery